Ch00k/orthanc-cli/README.md

 ### Anonymizing and modifying Entities

-orthanc-cli allows modification and anonymization of Entities.
-Anonymization allows, and modification requires, the use of a configuration file describing how exactly the entity should be anonymized or modified.
-The format of the configuration file is explained in the next sections.
+orthanc-cli allows modification and anonymization of entities.
+Modification requires you to specify how exactly an entity should be modified, while anonymization does not.
+For both anonymization and modification you can configure the process with either command-line options or a configuration file.

 Note that both anonymization and modification create a copy of the entity that is being anonymized/modified instead of changing the entity in-place.